sambow23/garrys-mod-rtx-remixed-perf/README.md

   * Modifies render bounds of static props and light updaters to prevent them getting culled by the view frustrum

 ## Installation
+> [!WARNING]
+> It's recommended to use 32-bit version of Garry's Mod instead of 64-bit due to unfinished engine patches and various other bugs.
+> 64-bit should only be used for addons that only work there or to test new features from this repo.

 1. Subscribe to [NikNaks](https://steamcommunity.com/sharedfiles/filedetails/?id=2861839844) on the Steam Workshop.
 2. Download [RTXLauncher](https://github.com/Xenthio/RTXLauncher/releases/latest).
 3. Put `RTXLauncher.exe` in an empty folder, run it as an Administrator.